Emergency Relief in Nevada County

 The Nevada County Relief Fund was created in 2020 through a partnership between the County of Nevada, Sierra Nevada Memorial Hospital Foundation, Tahoe Truckee Community Foundation, Sierra Business Council, Center for Nonprofit Leadership, and the Economic Resource Council.

-On July 14, 2020, the Board of Supervisors allocated $250,000 in State of California Coronavirus Relief Funds (CRF) to the Nevada County Relief Fund for a third funding round to support “safety-net” nonprofit organizations and small businesses struggling to keep their doors open.

 On April 14, 2020, the Nevada County Board of Supervisors unanimously allocated a $100,000 “challenge grant” to the newly formed Nevada County Relief Fund.
+On July 14, 2020, the Board of Supervisors allocated $250,000 in State of California Coronavirus Relief Funds (CRF) to the Nevada County Relief Fund to support “safety-net” nonprofit organizations and small businesses struggling to keep their doors open.

 These funds inspired generous community giving many times over to fill the gaps not met by federal, state, or local government.
-The Relief Fund offers:
+The Relief Fund offered: